oroinc/documentation/user_doc/back_office/system/shipping_rules/expression_lang.rst

 Expression Language for Shipping and Payment Rules
 ==================================================

 Expression language for payment and shipping rules expressions is a user-friendly and business oriented extension of the |Symfony Expression Language|.
 It is easy to use and, on top of usual comparison and logical operators, it allows iterating through the collections of items using *(collection).all* and *(collection).any* operations.
+Keep in mind that out-of-the-box, you can add any custom fields to the required entity in addition to the attributes listed below.

 Attributes Supported in Shipping and Payment Rule Expressions
 -------------------------------------------------------------